 Using our expert review and opinion, we have narrowed down a list of the best gaming mice currently available in the UAE, Saudi Arabia and the rest of the Middle East to help you guide through the infinite number of options out there.
-Keep an eye out on our Best Tech Offers to score some good deals view on these mice.
-Alternatively, if you don’t want to spend a lot, the Best Cheap Tech also has some affordable mice listed.
+Keep an eye out on sale periods like White Friday to score some good deals view on these mice.

 1. Razer Viper V2 Pro

 Weight: 59g | Sensor: Razer 30K Optical Sensor | Connectivity: Wireless, Wired | RGB: No | Battery Life: 80hrs